Beaten-Sect0r/yii2-db-manager/README.md

 ## Changelog:

 - Multiple database management
-- Ability for customize dump and restore options: dump and restore processors
+- Ability for customize dump and restore options; dump and restore processors
 - Ability for run operations asynchronously
 - Ability for compressing dumps